andredesousa/advanced-nest-scaffold/README.md

 Authentication is an essential part of most applications.
 There are many different approaches and strategies to handle authentication.

 [JSON Web Tokens](https://jwt.io/) is an authentication standard that works by generating and signing tokens, passing them around between the client-side and server-side applications, passed around via query strings, authorization headers, or other mediums.
 Having such a valid and non-expired token, extracted from an HTTP Request, signals the fact that the user is authenticated and is allowed to access protected resources.
+The default user is `admin` and the password is `admin`.
+Use for development only.

 Authorization refers to the process that determines what a user is able to do.
 For example, an administrative user is allowed to create, edit, and delete posts.